Skip to content

 GOD STRIPS WORRY AND GIVES REST

-For those of you who have prayed for me as the Prayer Coordinator of Chronic Joy’s Prayer Pond, I am immensely thankful — but I have a confession to make: in this allegory that the Lord has given me, I have been both these women.
+I am immensely thankful for those of you who have prayed for me as the Prayer Coordinator of Chronic Joy’s Prayer Pondbut I have a confession to make: I have been both the women in this allegory that the Lord has given me.

-Worry runs so deeply in my family that I vowed I would never become a worrier.
-So instead of voicing my worries out loud to everyone, I tucked them inside and thought no one would ever know.
+Worry runs so deeply in my family that I vowed never to become a worrier.
+So, instead of voicing my worries to everyone, I tucked them inside and thought no one would ever know.
 Ah, but it does no good to tuck worry away—it will always find a way to manifest itself.

-Over these years since my first chronic illness diagnosis, God has stripped away the layers and revealed to me the ways that worry has eaten at my heart.
-Then when my husband joined the ranks of chronic illness sufferers and we were faced with his terminal diagnosis, I heard another whisper from my Lord.
+Over the years since my first chronic illness diagnosis, God has stripped away the layers and revealed to me the ways that worry has eaten at my heart.
+Then, when my husband joined the ranks of chronic illness sufferers, and we were faced with his terminal diagnosis, I heard another whisper from my Lord.

 Will you let me slow your pacing and give you a place to rest?

-He reminded me of Isaiah 46:4, first given to us decades ago when we were facing a cross-country move with our two young children.
-Many thought we were crazy to even consider such a thing, but when a friend called me and shared this verse that she had been praying for us, I knew that God was confirming our move.
+He reminded me of Isaiah 46:4, first given to us decades ago when we faced a cross-country move with our two young children.
+Many thought we were crazy even to consider such a thing, but when a friend called me and shared this verse that she had been praying for us, I knew that God was confirming our move.

-More recently, when He brought the same passage to me, four different times, during the week that we learned about the closing date on the sale of our home, I knew that He was being very specific with me again.
+More recently, when He brought the same passage to me four times during the week that we learned about the closing date on the sale of our home, I knew He was being very specific with me again.

-My own pacing, my own worrying, even my own concern would not be my rescue.
+My own pacing, worrying, and even concern would not save me.
 No, God is the only one capable of carrying His dear children, young or old, as He fulfills His purposes for their lives.

 WHERE DO WE GO FROM HERE?

-Downsizing and selling our home, moving into our daughter and son-in-law’s home, and retiring early are not what either one of us had planned.
+We had not planned on downsizing and selling our home, moving into our daughter and son-in-law’s home, and retiring early.
 Yet when God sets the seasons and the times, who are we to question?
-HE is our true and faithful LIVING HOPE — and He will bring the blessings of His sustaining grace.
+He is our true and faithful LIVING HOPE, and He will bring the blessings of His sustaining grace.

 ~~~~~~~